 The University of Waterloo has exchange agreements with over ninety universities in more than 25 countries.
 This means that you can study abroad while paying tuition fees to your home institution.
 You can also go for an international exchange with a letter of permission at a non-partner institution.

 Before applying for an international exchange check Waterloo Passport for all available program options.
 To have all your questions answered about a particular international exchange talk to Arts International Exchange Officer, Eric Breugst (at x 35870).
 When you have fully researched your options and are ready to make your decision to study abroad official submit your application online through Waterloo Passport.

 By doing an international exchange not only do you get learn, explore and experience a new country, you also get to take courses for credit towards your degree.
 As a political science major you can also fulfill an experiential learning pathway.
 In the semester that you plan to be abroad enroll in PSCI 497A Study Abroad (0.25 credit).
 This course will be available online and will require you to complete three, short reflection essays.
 When you return to UW in the following semester enroll in PSCI 497B Study Abroad (0.25 credit) to produce a final project that integrates your coursework on contemporary politics, policy and governance with your study abroad experience.

 Check out the following link to see where one of our students has travelled!

 Frequently Asked Questions:

 When should I enroll in PSCI 497A?

 You should have completed at least 2 years of university studies before going on exchange.
 Once you have confirmation from Waterloo International that you will be going on international exchange, initiate the PSCI 497A enrollment form during the enrollment period before the semester you spend abroad.
-Complete the form and submit to Julia Jones in HH 313.
+Complete the form and submit to the Undergraduate Program Coordinator & Advisor in HH 313.

 How do I research available opportunities for international exchange?